Let's Listen and Talk leaflet - for parents of children with hearing impairment.

 RUILS Family support groups - RUILS are a charity providing support to parents and carers in the Richmond borough.
 They provide regular coffee drop ins for families with children who have disabilities and/or additional needs on the 4th Tuesday of every month.
 You can pop in, have a coffee, and meet other families.
 Ruils staff are on hand to provide answers to any questions you may have.

-Me too and co - Here is a list of all the events, activities, talks, workshops, clinic & therapies that Me too and co have coming up.
+Me too and co - offer different events, activities, talks, workshops, clinic & therapies:

 Reflections and Redlees Stay and Play Sessions: Drop in stay and play sessions in Feltham and Isleworth for children and young people with special needs and their families.
 There is a relaxing white room, a ball pool, soft play area and garden for you to enjoy.
 Sessions run weekly, Sundays and throughout the school holidays.